rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 The **Table Prefix** field (point 6) is usually best left randomized, though instances where a single database may be used for a larger set of information or multiple applications can benefit from some recognizable association.
 Essentially, this prefix will appear prior to the name of a table created for the purposes of serving Joomla-specific information.

-At the bottom of this page (point 7), you'll be asked if you wish to back up information presently existing on the database prior to installing Joomla.
+At the bottom of this page (point 7), you will be asked if you wish to back up information presently existing on the database prior to installing Joomla.
 This is recommended if you have data you wish to preserve in the event that something goes wrong during installation.
 If you are creating a new database for this purpose, your decision here really does not make as much of a difference.

 ![][installation_j25_5]